-Major development proposals of ten or more dwellings should include the provision of Sustainable Drainage Systems (SuDS) to minimise the risk of surface water flooding and contribute to the provision of green infrastructure.
+ENV9.
+Development proposals should include the provision of Sustainable Drainage Systems (SuDS) to minimise the risk of surface water flooding and contribute to the provision of green infrastructure.
 Provision should be made within the boundaries of the site unless alternative measures are agreed with relevant organisations.